-After 2005 or so, the trend has turned towards cloud software solutions and moved away from traditional client servers models.
-Cloud ERP software solutions provided comparable functionalities to on-premise ERP at a much lower cost.
+After 2005 or so, the trend has turned towards cloud software systems and moved away from traditional client servers models.
+Cloud ERP systems provided comparable functionalities to on-premise ERP at a much lower cost.
 They were attractive especially for small and mid-sized businesses.

 They now have remote, web-based access via advanced apps that run even on mobile devices.
 Today’s Cloud ERP systems cover every necessary aspect of business.
 They have advanced reporting, analytics, business intelligence tools and functionalities.
 Cloud ERP is also as secure if not more than legacy ERP solutions.
 The future will see the integration of Cloud ERP with IoT, IoE, social media and even greater security competence.

-Our ERP allows you to optimize your operations across multiple companies, countries, and currencies with one integrated ERP system.
+Built from the ground up on the latest cloud and mobile technology, the Versa Cloud ERP system allows businesses to automate and optimize their operations across multiple companies, countries, and currencies with one integrated ERP system.

 We’d love to hear from you.